p-lr/MapComposeMP/README.md

 - [x] Improve rendering of layers
 - [x] Support infinite scroll (tile looping)
 - [x] Backport apis and fixes from the android native library
-- [ ] Support subsampling on other platform than android
+- [x] Support subsampling on other platform than android

-# MapCompose-mp
+# MapCompose-MP

-MapCompose-mp is a fast, memory efficient compose multiplatform library to display tiled maps with minimal effort.
+MapCompose-MP is a fast, memory efficient compose multiplatform library to display tiled maps with minimal effort.
 It shows the visible part of a tiled map with support of markers and paths, and various gestures (flinging, dragging, scaling, and rotating).
 Target platforms are iOS, desktop (Windows, MacOs, Linux), Android, and WebAssembly.